R. Kelly manager gets a year in prison for theater threat

 Russell, 47, is due to turn himself in next year to serve his sentences in both cases simultaneously.

+At Monday’s sentencing, U.S. District Judge Paul Gardephe said Russell had engaged in “serious criminal conduct” in “a misguided attempt to protect someone who was a prolific abuser.”

-Kelly, meanwhile, was sentenced in June to 30 years in prison in his sex trafficking and racketeering case.
+Kelly was sentenced in June to 30 years in prison in his sex trafficking and racketeering case in Brooklyn federal court.

+In September, a Chicago federal jury convicted him of producing child pornography and enticing girls for sex, though jurors cleared him of a charge of rigging his state-level child pornography trial in 2008.
+He is set to be sentenced Feb.
+23 in that case.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.